FabricMC/yarn/CONVENTIONS.md

 ## General

 Use `UpperCamelCase` for class names.
-Use `lowerCamelCase` for method names, variable names, and names of fields that are not static and final.
+Use `lowerCamelCase` for method names, variable names, and names of fields that are not both static and final.
 Always use `UPPER_SNAKE_CASE` for names of fields that are both static and final.

 Method names should always be verbal phrases (`tick`, `getCarversForStep`), except for builder methods and "withX" methods.
 Class names and non-boolean field and variable names should be noun phrases (`ChunkRegion`, `color`).
 Boolean field and